turingschool/mod-0-curriculum/session3/index.md

   <div>
     A <span class="vocab">file path</span> is a way to notate where a file "lives" on your computer.
 This is the structure:
     <pre>directory_name/file_name.extension</pre>
-    Using the diagram above, here are the paths for each of the files above:
+    The file path for the first file in the diagram would be:
     <pre>essays/life_lessons.docx</pre>
     <p>What is the path for book_report.docx?</p>
     <textarea rows="1" name="" style="width:100%;"></textarea>